 Maybe you were parked underneath a tree on a stormy night.
 Or perhaps you left your car parked outside for a long time and came back to find a tree or large branch reclining on your vehicle.
 Either way, the result is just as unpleasant: if a tree falls on your car, it is definitely not good news.

-If you recently encountered a tree smashing your car, you are probably wondering if your insurance is going to cover the damages.
+If you recently encountered a tree smashing your car, you are probably wondering whether your insurance will cover the damages.
 If you have your state’s minimum coverage, you are probably out of luck.
-Liability insurance is not going to cover an “act of God,” as it is known, or in this case, an act of tree.
-The only way your car insurance is going to cover a tree which has fallen on your car is by purchasing comprehensive insurance coverage before the damage occurs.
+Liability insurance will not cover an “act of God,” as it is known, or in this case, an act of a tree.
+The only way your car insurance will cover a tree that has fallen on your car is by purchasing comprehensive insurance coverage before the damage occurs.